alanchelmickjr/myriad-tools/README.md

 # Myriad AI Toolbox 🛠️
 #### powered by the Ethical Responsible Ai Consortium (E.R.A.C.)

-Welcome to the MyriaDAI Toolbox!
+Welcome to the MyriadAi Toolbox!
 This repository contains a collection of powerful tools that extend the functionality of AI models available at [MyriaDAI](https://myriadai.online).
 These tools allow you to interact with various APIs and perform internet searches to retrieve and manipulate data seamlessly.

 As always, use ethically and responsibly please, it keeps the government from making us track everything you do.
 In the Builder/Pro version you can drag and drop these tools with no code.
 For those of you who wish to use the Internet with the Free version, here is the tool, for a short time.